BBC Radio Kent: Technical

+The station also broadcasts on Freeview TV channel 711 in the BBC South East region and streams online via BBC Sounds.

 Programming

-Local programming airs from the BBC's Tunbridge studios from 6am to 10pm on weekdays, from 6am – 6pm and 8-10pm on Saturdays and from 6am – 6pm on Sundays.
+Local programming airs from the BBC's Tunbridge Wells studios from 6 am to 2 pm on weekdays and for sports coverage.

-Off-peak programming, including the weekday late show from 10pm – 1am, originates from BBC Radio Solent in Southampton and BBC Essex in Chelmsford.
+Off-peak programming, including the weekday late show from 10 pm to 1 am, originates from BBC Radio Solent in Southampton, BBC Radio Manchester and BBC Radio London.

-During the station's downtime, BBC Radio Kent simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.
+During the station's downtime, BBC Radio Kent simulcasts overnight programming from BBC Radio 5 Live.